marxanweb/docs/dev.md

 - gaul_2015_simplified_1km  Contains the country boundaries of the world
 - gaul_eez_dissolved Contains the union of the marine and terrestrial extents for all countries in the world

-To help interacting with the PostGIS database, you can use the PostGIS class which provides some convenience methods for executing queries, getting data frames, importing shapefiles, creating indices etc.
+To help interacting with the PostGIS database, you can use the PostGIS class which provides some convenience methods for executing queries, getting data frames, importing shapefiles, creating indices etc. This class is available through the singleton object called pg which maintains a pool of asynchronous database connections.

 ### Interacting with Mapbox
 All new features and planning grids that are created in marxan-server have to be uploaded to Mapbox to enable visualisation on the map - and the unique identifiers created in marxan-server are used to uniquely identify those tilesets in Mapbox.
 There are some convenience classes and methods for interacting with Mapbox in marxan-server including: _uploadTilesetToMapbox, _uploadTileset and _deleteTileset.